 Safety barriers are vital for keeping people away from automated processes and machinery, which could be dangerous if handled in the wrong manner and they are able to protect employees against falls.
 In addition, their high visibility offer a warning for forklifts, pedestrians and other moving machinery to stay away from empty loading docks.

 Loading bay safety barriers, as with all safety barriers and bollards can be used to protect expensive equipment or the building itself from the damage that a wayward vehicle could cause.
 So, when you are installing a loading bay, this is exactly why you need loading bay safety barriers that are fully up to the job.
 Read our definitive barrier guide here.

 Buy your loading bay safety barriers from Armco Direct

 If you’re looking to install loading bay safety barriers, at Armco Direct, we have a range of products available to fit all shapes and sizes.
-Keep your workforce and machinery safe in no time at all – contact a member of our team about loading bay safety barriers today.
+Keep your workforce and machinery safe in no time at all – contact us about loading bay safety barriers today.